-Our independent registered public accounting firm included an explanatory paragraph in their report on our financial statements as of and for the year ended December 31, 2017 with respect to our ability to continue as a going concern.
-This doubt about our ability to continue as a going concern could materially limit our ability to raise additional funds through the issuance of new debt or equity securities or otherwise.
+Management concluded that there is substantial doubt about our ability to continue as a going concern.
+Our independent registered public accounting firm also included an explanatory paragraph in their report on our financial statements as of and for the year ended December 31, 2018 with respect to our ability to continue as a going concern.
+This doubt about our ability to continue as a going concern for at least twelve months from the date of the financial statements could materially limit our ability to raise additional funds through the issuance of new debt or equity securities or otherwise.
 Future reports on our financial statements may also include an explanatory paragraph with respect to our ability to continue as a going concern.
 We have incurred significant losses since our inception and have never been profitable, and it is possible we will never achieve profitability.
 We have devoted our resources to developing Gimoti, but it cannot be marketed until regulatory approvals have been obtained.
+We believe, based on our current operating plan, that our existing cash and cash equivalents, along with proceeds from the NGP Working Capital Loan and the NGP Credit Agreement which will be available only if Gimoti is approved by FDA, may extend our cash runway into 2020, without accounting for any future Gimoti product revenue, although there can be no assurance in that regard.
+If we are unable to receive approval of the Gimoti NDA, and if we are unable to secure capital under the NGP Working Capital Loan or the NGP Credit Agreement, we believe that our existing cash and cash equivalents will be sufficient to fund our operations until July 2019.
+Under either situation, we may be required to raise additional funds in order to continue as a going concern.
+There can be no assurance that we will be able to further develop Gimoti, if required.
+Because our business is entirely dependent on the success of Gimoti, if we are unable to secure additional financing or identify and execute on other development or strategic alternatives for Gimoti or our company, we will be required to curtail all of our activities and may be required to liquidate, dissolve or otherwise wind down our operations.
+Any of these events could result in a complete loss of your investment in our securities.

-Based upon our currently expected level of operating expenditures, we expect to be able to fund our operations into October 2018.
-This period could be shortened if there are any significant increases in planned spending on our Gimoti development program, pre-approval and pre-commercialization activities, including marketing and manufacturing of Gimoti, completion of a planned NDA submission, and our general and administrative costs to support operations.
+These estimates of cash runway could be shortened if there are any significant increases in planned spending on pre-commercialization and pre-approval activities, including hiring a sales force, preparing for marketing and manufacturing of Gimoti, interacting with FDA on the NDA submission for Gimoti, and our general and administrative costs to support operations.
 There is no assurance that other financing will be available when needed to allow us to continue as a going concern.
 The perception that we may not be able to continue as a going concern may cause others to choose not to deal with us due to concerns about our ability to meet our contractual obligations.